 “The forest is our children's future.
 Oil palm plantations only make us poor.”

-“The spreading oil palm plantations are a tragedy for us.
+“The spreading oil palm plantations are a disaster for us.
 They are destroying our ancestral lands and forests and are leaving us destitute,” explained Artiso Mandawa of the ALDAW indigenous network on Palawan.

 “When they take our land, leave our families to starve and violate our rights, we have no choice but to fight,” explained Rubenson Batuto, a member of the Higaonon tribe of Mindanao.
 “As an indigenous people, we have a right to our land, even if we have been denied it to this very day.”